-In fact, in this procedure, the surgeon introduces a thin device, which kills the nerve responsible for the pain associated with lower back pain.
+Intracept is minimally invasive surgery.
+It’s certainly nothing like traditional spinal operations.
+In fact, in this procedure, the surgeon introduces a thin device.
+This kills the nerve responsible for low back pain.

 First, the patient lies face down to receive local anesthesia in the area between the L3 and S1 vertebrae.

-This new technique has already been approved by the US Food and Drug Administration (FDA) and in a few months will also be used in Europe, when the appropriate medical institutions give their consent.
+This new technique has already been approved by the US Food and Drug Administration (FDA) and, in a few months, will also be used in Europe, when the appropriate medical institutions give their consent.

-As we see, science continues to advance to ensure that we can enjoy a better quality of life.
+As we can see, science continues to advance to ensure that we enjoy a better quality of life.